-Voters can simply ‘score’ each and every candidate/option they prefer on the ballot, e.g., with a number from 0 to 100, just like giving numerical grades on a school exam.
+Voters can simply ‘score’ each and every candidate/option they prefer on the ballot, e.g., with a number from 0 to 100 (just like giving numerical grades on a school exam), or 0 to 10, as in the example below.
 Highest numerical total wins.

 A Dozen Important Benefits of Score Voting:

-3. Voters will be encouraged to score more than one candidate—in fear that their favorite might not win, and in their desire to differentiate amongst the remaining candidates so that their hated ‘polar opposite’ does NOT win(!).
+Voters are likely to score multiple candidates—in fear that their favorite might not win, and in their desire to differentiate amongst the remaining candidates so that their hated ‘polar opposite’ does not win.

-4. With more than two candidates running, Score Voting protects against a MAJOR FLAW in IRV [Instant Runoff Voting] and other ‘majority-wins’ voting methods: Against a pair of popular but polarizing demagogues, a moderate and well-respected third candidate who is everyone’s favorite 2nd choice would lose—getting NO VOTES—when he was really the candidate with the “broadest overall support”!
-(Note: In a simple 2-person race, a polarizing demagogic ‘winner’ with the majority of votes could still be less generally preferred than a moderate centrist ‘loser’—which is why it’s important for more than two candidates to be running).
+Against a pair of popular but polarizing demagogues, a moderate and well-respected third candidate who is everyone’s favorite second choice would lose—getting no votes—when he was really the candidate with the “broadest overall support.”
+(Note: In a simple two-person race, a polarizing demagogic ‘winner’ with the majority of votes could still be less generally preferred than a moderate centrist ‘loser’—which is why it’s important for more than two candidates to be running.)

-Important Note: The true mandate of The People’s support is the winner’s percentage of total-points possible: # of voters X 100.
+Important Note: The true mandate of The People’s support is the winner’s percentage of total-points possible.